-If a person has been convicted of a driving offense outside of Canada, including charges of careless driving, DUI causing injury, or evading arrest with a motor vehicle, there is a distinct possibility that it could lead to criminal inadmissibility, meaning the convicted cannot enter Canada unless they go through Criminal Rehabilitation or acquire a Temporary Resident Permit.
+If a person has been convicted of a driving offense outside of Canada, including charges of careless driving, DUI, or evading arrest with a motor vehicle, it is likely that they will be criminal inadmissible, meaning they cannot enter Canada unless they go through Criminal Rehabilitation or acquire a Temporary Resident Permit.

 In Canada, most driving charges are considered to be either indictable offenses, which are more serious, or hybrid offenses, which means that the charge can proceed as either an indictable or a summary offense.
 Even in the driving offense of which person was convicted was a misdemeanour in the region where the charges were laid, if the equivalent offense under the Criminal Code of Canada is considered to be a hybrid or indictable offense, inadmissibility to Canada will be an issue.